Pitta Country Style Bread

 August 04, 2016

-Categories: Breads, Greek, 5 Ingredients Or Less, Baking Mix (Bisquick/Clone), Brunch, Entertaining, Ladies Luncheon, Regional Holiday, Sunday Dinner, Winter, Oven Bake, Stove Top, Kosher, Low Cholesterol, Low Fat, No Eggs, Non-Dairy, Vegan, Vegetarian, Make it from scratch, Yeast Bread, Flour, Oil more
+Categories: Breads, Greek, 5 Ingredients Or Less, Bisquick, Brunch, Sunday Dinner, Oven Bake, Kosher, Low Cholesterol, Low Fat, No Eggs, Non-Dairy Vegan, Vegetarian, Yeast Bread, Flour, Oil, more

 "Here this recipe is an authentic Greek Pitta; soft, slightly bubbly bread that is a pleasure to make.
 It can be eaten in a variety of ways, such as filled with salad or little chunks of barbecued meat."

 - Serving Size: 1 (64.7 g)

 - Iron - 2.2 mg

 - Vitamin C - 0 mg